 Fire Cause and Ignition

-• Fire Cause: Circumstances, conditions, or agency that brings together a heat source and fuel resulting in a fire.
+Fire Cause: Circumstances, conditions, or agencies that bring together a heat source and fuel, resulting in a fire.

 Fire Investigation Methods and Evidence